Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 From the above image, we can see that all the possible cases for 2-bit 'sel' is not defined in RTL code, that shows incomplete case statement.
 Beacuse of this ,the output will infer latch in case when sel = 10, 11.
 So, we can also say when sel[1] is 1, there will be latching action which can be seen from RTL code simulation waveform.
 The output 'y' is not changing in accordance to input for sel= 10, 11.
 From the synthesized netlist also, we can find out that the synthesizer has inferred latch for the RTL code.

-To avoid inferring latches with case, use case statements with 'defalut' case in the code, which will cover all other cases not mentioned in case statement.
+To avoid inferring latches with case, use case statements with 'default' case in the code, which will cover all other cases not mentioned in case statement.
 However, using defalut case would not always avoid inferring latch in case of 'partial assignment cases'.

 * Partial case assignment :